aadrashaelex/Trilochan-baral/README.md

-# Bishworaj Poudel - Personal Website
+# Aadrasha Electric - Personal Website

 A modern, responsive personal website showcasing your expertise as a Computer Teacher and AI Mentor.